1. How do I apply for Residence?

 2. What is the $350 application deposit used for?

 A deposit of $350.00 is required with all applications for Residence.
 Once you have moved into Residence, your deposit is used as a damage deposit for your room.
-It is returned to you less any charges owing after you moved out.
+It is returned to you less any charges owing after you move out.
 You will be required to fill out a room inspection form upon arrival to the Residence.
-This form will be held on file for the duration of your stay with us, once you have moved out we will compare your room inspection form to the current state of your room.
-Payment for your security deposit can be made by Online Debit, Visa, Mastercard, certified cheque, or bank draft.
-Cash or interact can be made in person at the Residence.
+This form will be held on file for the duration of your stay with us; once you have moved out, we will compare your room inspection form to the current state of your room.
+Payment for your security deposit can be made by Online Debit via My Housing Portal, Bill Payments through the bank, certified cheque, or bank draft.
+Cash or interact can be paid in person at the Residence.

 3. When will I find out if I have been accepted to Residence?